TomPfundt/trading_solution/README.md

 To build and run code:

 The project is a Spring boot app built and run with Maven.
-I have included an IntelliJ run configuration in the project, so you can run it utilizing that.
+I have included an IntelliJ run configuration in the project, so once you have imported the maven project, you can run it utilizing that.

+Alternatively, you can run the code from the command line with the command `./mvnw spring-boot:run`

 To test the code once started, I have included a [postman collection](src/main/resources/FanDuel.postman_collection.json) with all the test steps from the challenge defined and ordered.